benhsieh-dev/NFB-frontend/README.md

 # NfbEcommerce

-This is an E-commerce app that allows users to authenticate and add items to shopping cart.
+This is an E-commerce app that allows users to create account, authenticate, and add/subtract items to/from  shopping cart.

 ## Live Link